numberoverzero/bloop/docs/user/conditions.rst

         Document.size.is_(None)
     )

-If the value in DynamoDB has a value for ``size``, the operation will fail.
+If the existing row in DynamoDB has a value for ``size``, the operation will fail.
 If the document's ``data`` column has changed since the query executed, this atomic condition won't care.

 -------------------------
  Example: Save then Save